fdrinck/halc/README.md

 # halc

 An experimental language for low-level embedded software.
 Intended as a personal exercise.
-Status: some sketches of a parser, that's it.
+Status: work is ongoing, nothing usable yet.

-**AI disclamer**: Contains no LLM output.
+**AI disclamer**: This project contains no LLM output.